antoine3000/dok-antoine/content/fabac-assignments/2020-03-04-electronics-design/_index.md

 - `Delete` to delete it
 - `W` to draw a wire

-Then, you'll have to connect the elements together.
+Then, you will have to connect the elements together.
 To do so, a good practice is to divide the circuit into smaller and more understandable circuits.
 In my case, I design the switches, LED's, capacitor, ATtiny1614, FTDI and UPDI apart.
 It's then easier to get a full understanding of the circuit and it's also easier to manipulate.

 ![schematics-design](schematics-design.jpeg)